-LinkedIn is full of information about people.
-But, if you have a premium account, tracking those people down is even easier.
+If you have a premium account, using direct messages to promote your event is even easier.
 Paid InMail can be sent to anyone, whether you’re connected or not.
 You can also send a free direct message to up to 50 of your first-tier connections at once.
 Just make sure it’s relevant to them and don’t overdo it.
 If there are a few key people you want to show up to your event (especially ones who will bring their friends), save your messages for these top targets.

 6. LinkedIn ads for events

 LinkedIn posts and status updates can be sponsored, allowing you to put them in front of anyone with specific job titles or in a certain industry or location.
 This makes them more likely to be seen.
 Check out this blog to find out more about how to use LinkedIn ads for your event.